 If you’re still earning money or aren’t totally dependent on the legal settlement, consider alternatives to expensive settlement loans:

-- Personal loans.
-In most states, the highest APR a lender can charge is 36% — around where settlement loans start.
-Loan amounts can range from $2,000 to $50,000, and borrowers typically have from two to five years to pay it off.
+Personal loans.
+Canadian law requires that the APR be displayed on loan agreements, and in most provinces, the highest APR a lender can charge is 60% — around where settlement loans start.
+Loan amounts can potentially run up to $50,000, though lenders vary in the amounts they will put out.
+Borrowers typically have from 1-5 years to pay it off.

-- Friends and family.
-It’s not always easy to ask for help, but you may be surprised by how much your loved ones want to help.
-You can even use a service like Loanable, which draws up legally binding contracts with more favorable rates than you might find with a lender.
+Friends and family.
+It’s not always easy to ask for help, but you may be surprised by how much the people close to you want to help.
+You can even use online services to find legally binding contract templates that make it easy to outline loan terms that you and your loved ones can agree on.

-Riskier options include borrowing against your house with a home equity loan or drawing from your retirement savings with a 401(k) loan.
+Riskier options include borrowing against your house with a home equity loan or drawing from your retirement savings with an RRSP loan.
 If you’re not able to repay what you borrow, you could lose your home or savings.